 Plasterboard has been the dominant wall and ceiling material in Australian construction for decades.
 It replaced the older and more labour-intensive wet plaster method, offering builders and homeowners a faster, more cost-effective way to finish interior spaces.
-Whether you are building a new home, renovating, or simply trying to understand what is behind your walls, knowing how plasterboard works helps you make better decisions about construction quality and maintenance.
+For home buyers, renovators and property owners, plasterboard is not just a wall finish.
+Cracks, sagging ceilings, mould marks, water stains and poor patching can point to leaks, movement, poor installation or hidden defects.

 What Is Drywall?

-Drywall, also called plasterboard, gypsum board, or by the brand name Gyprock in Australia, is a panel made of a gypsum plaster core pressed between two thick sheets of paper.
+Drywall, also called plasterboard, gypsum board, or by the brand name Gyprock in Australia, is a gypsum-based building panel used for internal walls, ceilings and partitions.
+Australian and New Zealand Standard AS/NZS 2588:2018 describes gypsum plasterboard as a lining material for walls, ceilings and partitions that provides a surface suitable for decorative finishes.
 It is used to create smooth, flat surfaces for interior walls and ceilings.
 The material is lightweight but strong enough to handle normal household wear.

 Drywall was invented in 1916 as a faster and more affordable alternative to traditional wet plaster walls.
 It gained wide adoption during the housing booms of the mid-20th century, particularly after World War II, when the demand for rapid construction methods was at its peak.
 Today, plasterboard is a standard part of building practices across Australia and the world.